opensafely/documentation/docs/getting-started/tutorial/creating-an-opensafely-project/index.md

 Please don't be afraid to ask questions in our [Q&A forum](https://github.com/opensafely/documentation/discussions)!

-## Motivation

-OpenSAFELY is designed to allow you to do all of your analytic work on your own computer, without ever having to access the real, sensitive, patient-level data.

 To use the OpenSAFELY framework effectively, you need to: